abhinya/raspberry-pi-default-setup/README.md

 # raspberry-pi-default-setup
-default raspberry pi setup
-The following have been integrated
-1. OpenVpn Server (connect to your network from anywhere)
-2. Transmission
-3. Couchpotatoe
-4. Sickrage
-5. Samba
+>----Default Raspberry pi setup:

+>>----Services: [ This list is not exhaustive and final, it’s a work in progress ]
-6. Headless and password less
+1. Headless and password less
-7. Motion
-8. Postfix Gmail relay (makes pi send emails using Gmail)
+2. Postfix Gmail relay (makes pi send emails using Gmail)
+3. OpenVPN (Access This server from anywhere)
+4. Samba (File Server)
+5. Tor (Anonymous Browsing)
+6. Privoxy (Ad Block Browsing and gateway to Tor)
+7. Motion (Home Surveillance with Motion Detection)
+8. Transmission ( ~~~ )
-9. Privoxy
+9. Couchpotatoe (Movies)
-10. Tor
+10. Sickrage (TV Shows)

-Attribution:
+11. Mumble Server (VoIP)

+>>----Attribution:
-This while project is a compilation derived from publicly made available work of many many far intelligent people.
+This whole project is a compilation derived from publicly made available work of many many far intelligent people.
-The following are the links to the pages from where all of the above works have been achieved using.
+The following are the links to the pages which have been instrumental in achieving the above work.
 My sincerest thanks to every one of them :-)